 That said, being happily married to a gay husband is not an oxymoron.
 “By handling the situation the right way, you can build a good companionship and salvage your marriage.
 If you want to stay married for sake of society or children or whatever other reason, you can develop an understanding as a couple to create an open marriage where you create space for each other’s sexual needs (and partners) and still be great companions,” he adds.

 Robert and Janine have been married for almost 20 years but Robert sees other men.
 He realized he was attracted to men in his late teens but the stigma around the LGBT community at that time was even bigger.
-He married Janine because he thought she would make for a wonderful wife and best friend, which she has considering they are still together despite her knowing that her husband is gay.
+He married Janine because he thought she would make for a wonderful wife and he would find a best friend in his spouse.

 Robert came out to her a few years after their marriage.
 She was afraid that he would leave her but, at the same time, understood where he was coming from and, therefore, she gave Robert the space he needed.
 Robert sees other men and continues to be best friends with Janine, who has been his strongest pillar of support since he came out to her.